 A client disputing a bank payment (ACH) is rare, as these payments are made when the client intentionally authorizes their bank to make the payment.
 Bank payment disputes are processed through the ACH network, which is overseen by the National Automated Clearinghouse Association (NACHA).

 It is possible for bank payments to appear successful, but then later fail within the 5-7 business day payout window.
 Transaction failures can happen for a few different reasons but will mostly happen due to insufficient funds or disabled debits from bank accounts.

-If you do encounter a failed payment, admin users on your account will receive an email notifying them that the payment failed.
+If you do encounter a failed payment, the account owner will receive an email notifying them that the payment failed.
 Your client will also receive an email letting them know there was an issue with their payment.

 There will also be a notification in activity feed when a payment fails stating that "Jobber could not collect a payment" with the invoice or quote number.

-The toggles to offer bank payments as a payment option also appear in the app when creating an invoice or a quote with a required deposit.
-The app follows the same behaviour as creating a quote or invoice from Jobber Online, so by default credit card payments are toggled ON and bank payments are toggled OFF.
+In the app, you can select which online payment options you'll accept for an invoice or a quote with a required deposit.
+The app follows the same behaviour as creating a quote or invoice from jobber.com, so by default credit card payments are toggled ON and bank payments are toggled OFF.